-As the first great civilizations in the Americas, the First Peoples comprised numerous cultures stretching from the far north of the Arctic to the southern tip of South America.
-While there exist many commonalities tying these diverse tribes to a common cultural heritage, recent historical research has demonstrated stark differences between the traditions, art, and culture of these glorious tribes.
+As the first great civilizations in the Americas, First Nations consisted of countless cultures extending from the far north of the Arctic to the southern tip of South America.

 Indian Culture Championed By Many